hanglip/hanglip.github.io/_src/SDG.md

 ## End Poverty

 We comply in terms of remuneration.
-The Dept is only interested in us meeting the National Minimum Wage, which we exceed.
+The Labour Department seems only interested in us meeting the National Minimum Wage, which we exceed.
 Maeder Osler developed a methodology around remuneration over the years, the aim (and result) being to reward and retain people whom we admire and want to continue their work here.

 ## End Hunger